• Skip to primary navigation

 If you buy pre-ground coffee from the store, the regular “ground” should work.
 If you have the option, don’t buy the “coarse ground” or “ground for french press” variety.

-How hot does water have to be to make pour over coffee?
+How hot does water have to be to make a coup of pour over?

 Generally, use water between 93°C – 96°C (200°F – 205°F) to brew coffee.
 The exact temperature will vary on the coffee and your taste preference.